 The estimates of bilateral migration flows presented provide a number of new insights to the global migration flow literature.
 First, the methodology of Abel (2013) and Abel and Sander (2014) is extended and applied to cover a wider time period and to estimate migrant flows separately by gender.
 Second, the presented bilateral flows provide an updated view of international migration to those outlined by Zlotnik (1999) and National Research Council (2000), who used a patchwork of migration data.
 Whilst the patterns and drivers of migration flows are discussed in far less detail in this paper, many of the observed trends of previous studies are represented in the estimates.
-Third, estimates of bilateral flows provide a far greater depth to the understanding of international migration than can be obtained from net migration measures.
-As Rogers (1990) details, net migration statistics are fundamentally flawed as they are based on a non-existent population.
+Third, estimates of bilateral flows provide a far greater depth to the understanding of international migration statistics are fundamentally flawed as they are based on a non-existent population.
 Further, they are sensitive to changes in both immigration or emigration patterns and hence their time series are often volatile.
 Fourth, whilst ten-year estimates based on the World Bank data are comparable to those of Abel (2013), the estimates in this paper use an extension of the methodology developed in Abel and Sander (2014).
-This extension results in different estimated bilateral flow tables, with the net migration matching those of the United Nations Population Division (2011, 2013b).
+This extension results in different estimated bilateral flow tables, with the net migration matching those of the United Nations Population Division (2011, 2013b, 2015c).
+Fifth, in countries and time periods where reported migration flow data exists, comparisons are made with the estimates.
+There is a broad correspondence between the proportion of moves to and from each continent in the selected countries.

 The choice of input data used were found to have an influence on the estimated flows.
 Stock data was found to have an impact on the average estimated flow size and the number of zero flows.
 These are caused by the different methods used by the UN and World Bank to provide complete and comparable bilateral stock estimates.
-Demographic data was found to bare some influence on the scale of migration flows particularly for estimates during more recent periods where data revisions to demographic data were greater.
+Demographic data was found to have a strong influence on the scale of migration flows particularly for estimates during more recent periods where data revisions to demographic data were greater.
 Flows were estimated over both five and ten-year periods in order to quantify migrant transitions over a variety of time scales.
 Estimates over five-year periods were found to detect large movements, such as those induced by armed conflicts or political changes that were not as clearly identifiable for estimates over ten-year periods.
+In the Appendix the role of the assumption in the methodology for the number of stayers and the auxiliary data are further explored.